PHILO-HE/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

 *   dfs.datanode.cache.pmem.dirs

-    This property specifies the cache volumes of persistent memory.
+    This property specifies the cache volume of persistent memory.
 For multiply volumes, they should be separated by “,”, e.g. “/mnt/pmem0, /mnt/pmem1”.
 The default value is empty.
 If this property is configured, the volume capacity will be detected.
-So there is no need to configure `dfs.datanode.max.locked.memory`.
+And there is no need to configure `dfs.datanode.max.locked.memory`.

 #### Optional